-- Imposing sanctions against the respondent, including attending training, suspension, termination or expulsion;
+(a) Imposing sanctions against the respondent, including attending training, suspension, termination, or expulsion;

-- Ensuring the complainant and respondent do not share classes, working environments or extracurricular activities;
+(b) Ensuring the parties do not share classes, working environments, or extracurricular activities;

-- Making modifications to the on campus living arrangements of the respondent or complainant (if the complainant requests to be moved);
+(c) Making modifications to the on campus living arrangements of the parties;

-- Providing comprehensive, holistic victim services including medical, counseling and academic support services, such as tutoring;
+(d) Providing comprehensive services to the parties including medical, counseling and academic support services, such as tutoring;

-- Providing the complainant extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty;
+(e) Providing the parties extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty;

-- Designating an individual specifically trained in providing trauma-informed comprehensive services to victims of sexual violence to be on call to assist victims whenever needed;
+(g) Designating an individual specifically trained in providing trauma-informed comprehensive services;

 Academic Policies and Faculty Personnel Matters, Section III, Chapter 4